ajomuch92/v-lazy-list/README.md

 }
 ```

-**Note** you can use the slot icon to pass a custom icon, but you have to animate it
+**Note:** you can use the slot icon to pass a custom icon, but you have to animate it